 To begin the process, the parent-child relationship must be established by the laws of the country of origin prior to filing an application.
 This is applicable whether the application is filed domestically or at a U.S. Consulate abroad.
 The relationship must be established legally and documented, which may include birth certificates, adoption papers, or marriage certificates as evidence.

-If the parent entered the US legally, the US citizen child can file for adjustment of status regardless of any visa overstay issues or illegal work.
-As is the case with all applicants with pending adjustment of status applications, such applications afford a work permit and possibly a travel document.
+If the parent entered the U.S. legally (i.e., with a valid visa), the U.S. citizen child can file for an adjustment of status on their parent’s behalf, regardless of any visa overstay issues or instances of unauthorized work.
+While the adjustment of status application is pending, the parent may be eligible for a work permit and, in some cases, a travel document known as advance parole.

 It is important to note that obtaining advance parole does not guarantee re-entry into the United States, and there may be additional scrutiny upon return.
 Parents should consult with an immigration lawyer before deciding to travel outside the U.S. with advance parole.

 In cases where a U.S. citizen is filing for a Green Card for their step-parent, they can do so as long as the step-parent relationship was established before the child turned 18 years old.
 This relationship must also be legally established and documented.
 Step-parents must demonstrate that the marriage to the child’s biological parent is bona fide and not entered into solely for immigration purposes.